SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 * Provides a "capacity reservation"
 * 1 or 3 years term contracts
 * The more you pay upfront, the more you save - significant discount.
 * Good for apps with *steady state or predictable usage*, or for apps that require reserve capacity.

-### Further breakdown:
+### Reserved has 3  types of pricing

+* NURI - No upfront
+* PURI - Partial upfront
+* AURI - All upfront

+### Reserved has 3 types

-* Standard Reserved Instances
+* Standard
   * up to 75% off on demand instances, the more you pay upfront and the longer the contract, the bigger the discount.
-* Convertible Reserved Instances
+* Convertible
   * Up to 54% off on demand.
 You can convert one reserved instance type over to another.
-* Scheduled Reserved Instances
+* Scheduled
   * allows you to have reserved instances within a particular time window.
 Great for situations like schools that have specific working hours.

 ## Spot